David Montes Jr.: Soldier, Project Manager, and now, Chaplain candidate

 |0

-This work, David Montes Jr.: Soldier, Project Manager, and now, Chaplain candidate [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, David Montes Jr.: Soldier, Project Manager, and now, Chaplain candidate, by Susan Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT